-Synopsys ZeBu® Server delivers the performance needed to make verification teams and software developers working on the most advanced chips successful.
-ZeBu emulation systems are modular, allowing users to deploy the capacity needed in a scalable and easily extensible fashion.
-ZeBu emulation enables users to tackle SoC verification tasks earlier, including:
+Synopsys ZeBu® emulation systems deliver the performance needed to make verification teams and software developers working on the most advanced chips successful.
+Synopsys ZeBu emulation systems are modular, allowing users to deploy the capacity needed in a scalable and easily extensible fashion.
+Synopsys ZeBu emulation enables users to tackle SoC verification tasks earlier, including:

 - Performance Validation – Allows the user to validate that the design is achieving its performance targets.
 With cycle accurate mapping of the RTL to the emulation system, the user can measure latencies on critical design paths and interfaces to ensure software execution speeds are sufficient and mission critical deadlines are met.